kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     | 2018-03-10 14:44:50.840104 | 3173 Ex_model::_get_tn_lg_links this->lg :zh: 语言版本               |
     | 2018-03-10 14:44:50.888654 | 3173 Ex_model::_get_tn_lg_links this->lg :de: Sprachversionen        |

 This investigation is not just for fun.
-I have rearranged central parts of my code and refactored a major mechanism for simplification and empowerment which usually is not easy.
+I have rearranged central parts of my code and refactored a major mechanism for simplification and empowerment which usually is not easy and prone to introduce lots of new bugs.
 This technique has saved me much time and effort.

 I'm glad I have developed it.
 I'm not sure if this would have happened if I wouldn't have taken the pain to describe what I did in this article -- well, it developed into a kind of a diary.
 It was interesting for me, at least.